TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 way, but we will later extend it with our own methods for accessing offers.
 We likely have to access the other objects for categories, regions and update data of certain persons' contact information independent of the offers or their organizations.
-Thus we define some additional Repositories for those objects for easier access from the Frontend.
+Thus we define some additional repositories for those objects for easier access from the Frontend.

 .. note::

-   You have to resist the urge to define Repositories for each object and limit yourself to a minimal number of Repositories.
+   You have to resist the urge to define repositories for each object and limit yourself to a minimal number of repositories.
 Instead, you should define the access methods within the Aggregate-Root objects as `find` methods.

 :php:`\TYPO3\CMS\Extbase\Persistence\Repository` serves with the following methods which